AuburnSounds/Dplug/DSP_Asset_Store.md

 # 🎛️ DSP Asset Store 💰

-A catalog of Digital Signal Processing Assets by and for the Dplug ecosystem.
+A catalog of Digital Signal Processing Assets.

 This is the place where audio developers can buy and sell their finely-crafted algorithms.